Nemtrack/netflix-frontend/README.md

 # netflix-frontend

 ## Introduction
-This application utilizes the Streaming Availability RapidAPI API to help users find movies and series available on different streaming platforms.
+An Angular application which utilizes the Streaming Availability RapidAPI API to help users find movies and series available on different streaming platforms.

 ## Technologies Used
 - Angular